rishat-se/rs-school-react/README.md

 npm run preview
 ```

-After starting app you can open it on port 4173
+After starting app you can open it on http://localhost:4173/

-or
+or in development mode:

 ```
 npm run dev
 ```

-After starting app you can open it on port 5173
+After starting app you can open it on http://localhost:5173/

 ## Running test

-with coverage report
+with coverage report:

 ```
 npm run test:coverage
 ```

-in watch mode without coverage report
+in watch mode without coverage report:

 ```
 npm run test